A Light for Attracting Attention: Background and recording

+Music and lyrics

+A Light for Attracting Attention incorporates elements of post-punk, post-rock, jazz, progressive rock, math rock, Afrobeat and electronica.
+In the Guardian, Alexis Petridis likened it to Radiohead, with similar "eerie" electronica, piano ballads and rock.
+Yorke's lyrics express disgust, paranoia and concern for the environment.

+Artwork

+The cover art was created by Yorke with the longtime Radiohead collaborator Stanley Donwood.
+It was inspired by medieval maps made by an Arab pirate, and early maps of the British Isles depicting the locations of springs and rivers.
+Unlike their previous collaborations, which typically involved digital processing, Yorke and Donwood worked entirely on the canvas, using gouache paint.
+The pair worked in Yorke's garden shed at his home in Oxford.
+As the pandemic gave him time to focus on painting, Yorke was more involved than he had been with his previous collaborations with Donwood; he described the time as "eye-opening and deeply therapeutic".

 Release and promotion

 The Smile's debut single, "You Will Never Work in Television Again", was released to streaming services on 5 January, 2022.
-On 27 January, they released "The Smoke", followed by "Skrting on the Surface" on 17 March.
-"Pana-vision", was released on 3 April alongside a new solo song from Yorke, "That's How Horses Are"; both were used in the series finale of the television series Peaky Blinders, broadcast that day.
+On 27 January, the Smile released "The Smoke", followed by "Skrting on the Surface" on 17 March.
+"Pana-vision" was released on 3 April alongside a new song from Yorke, "That's How Horses Are"; both were used in the series finale of the television series Peaky Blinders, broadcast that day.
 "Free in the Knowledge" was released on 20 April, followed by "Thin Thing" on 9 May.
 In March, the Smile released a 7-inch vinyl of "You Will Never Work In Television Again" and "The Smoke" through a lottery in independent record stores.

 The Smile announced A Light for Attracting Attention on 20 April 2022, alongside the "Free in the Knowledge" single.
 It was released digitally through XL Recordings on 13 May, with a physical release on 17 June.
 The Smile began a European tour in May, followed by a North American tour starting in November.
 They were supported by the saxophonist Robert Stillman, who also joined them for some songs.
 The tour included performances on The Tonight Show, NPR's Tiny Desk Concerts and KEXP.

-In November, the Smile released a special edition of the album through Rough Trade.
+In November, the Smile released a special edition of A Light for Attracting Attention through Rough Trade.
 They also released a limited 10-inch vinyl featuring live tracks and a reading of William Blake's poem "The Smile" by the actor Cillian Murphy, which was used as the introduction for the Smile's live shows.
-On 14 December, the Smile released a digital-only EP, The Smile (Live at Montreux Jazz Festival, July 2022), with songs from their performance at the Montreux Jazz Festival, Switzerland.
-It was followed by a limited-edition vinyl EP, Europe: Live Recordings 2022.
+On 14 December, the Smile released a digital-only album, The Smile (Live at Montreux Jazz Festival, July 2022), with songs from their performance at the Montreux Jazz Festival, Switzerland.
+It was followed on 10 March 2023 by a limited-edition vinyl EP, Europe: Live Recordings 2022.